Shinkansen tickets: How to buy and use

 Child discount

-Children in this age bracket pay 50% of the adult fare.
+• Children 6 to 11 years old – Children in this age bracket pay 50% of the adult fare.
 Green car fees are still charged at full price.

-Up to 2 young children can travel for free when accompanied by an adult.
-Additional children, or young children you occupy a reserved seat, are charged the regular child’s price (50%of full fare).
+• Young children (1 to 5 years old) Up to 2 young children can travel for free when accompanied by an adult.
+Additional children, or young children that occupy a reserved seat, are charged the regular child’s price (50% of full fare).

-Up to 2 infants can travel for free.
+• Infant (less than one year old) – Up to 2 infants can travel for free.
 The regular child fare (50% of full fare) applies if the child occupies a reserved seat, green car seat, or bed.
 In parties with more than 2 infants, only 2 may ride for free; tickets must be purchased for all additional children.

-How to buy Shinkansen tickets
+How and where to buy Shinkansen tickets

 To take advantage of the multi-trip ticket, the Japan Rail Pass is available to order online in advance of your trip.